openqasm/openqasm/CONTRIBUTING.md

 All official releases are identified by a valid semver (See [Tags](#tags)).
 The latest development branch (See [Branches](#branches)) is always identified by the semver `<next_major>.<next_minor>.0-dev` where `next_<major/minor>` are the target major/minor versions of the next release.
+Specification changes that require backwards incompatible changes to most parsers generally will warrant a major version increase, while less drastic changes only warrant a minor version increase.

+### Timing of Releases

+The OpenQASM Technical Steering Committee is the final arbiter on when a new semantic version of the specification and reference parser is warranted.
+The TSC expects the cadence of releases to be dicated by the contributions provided by the community, and not by a time-based schedule.

 ### Branches